+Keywords: Black Lives Matter, health inequalities, race, caste, gender

+Background

-Keywords: Black Lives Matter, health inequalities, race, caste, genderThe Black Lives Matter movement which has currently gained international recognition originated in 2013.
+The Black Lives Matter movement which has currently gained international recognition originated in 2013.
 The movement began on social media with the death of an African-American teenager, Trayvon Martin.
-In 2014, the movement shifted to street demonstrations and gained national recognition with the death of two more African-Americans, Michael Brown and Eric Garner (Day, 2015) (1).
+In 2014, the movement shifted to street demonstrations and gained national recognition with the death of two more African-Americans, Michael Brown and Eric Garner (1).
 The main goal of the Black Lives Matter movement is to project non-violent forms of protest against police brutality and racial disparities against Black individuals.
-The main principles of this movement are restorative justice, empathy, loving engagement, diversity, globalism, queer affirming, trans affirming, collective value, intergenerational, restructure patriarchy in Black families, reinstate the notion of care embedded in Black villages, being unapologetically Black and building a space free from sexism, misogyny, and male‐centeredness for Black Women (Black Lives Matter Website)2.
-Some of the major policy demands of this movement has been to end the war on Black people, reparations for past and continuing crimes, divestments from institutions that criminalize Black people, investment in health, education and safety of Black people, economic justice for all, community control of laws and independent Black power (Lee, 2016)3.
+The main principles of this movement are restorative justice, empathy, loving engagement, diversity, globalism, queer affirming, trans affirming, collective value, intergenerational, restructure patriarchy in Black families, reinstate the notion of care embedded in Black villages, being unapologetically Black and building a space free from sexism, misogyny, and male‐centeredness for Black Women (Black Lives Matter Website) (2).
+Some of the major policy demands of this movement has been to end the war on Black people, reparations for past and continuing crimes, divestments from institutions that criminalize Black people, investment in health, education and safety of Black people, economic justice for all, community control of laws and independent Black power (3).

+Racism as a public health crisis

 On 25th May 2020, the death of George Floyd, a 46-year-old African-American man in Minneapolis, USA while he was being held down by the police sparked global outrage and resurged the Black Lives Matter movement.
-Following the death of George Floyd, Black Lives Matter organized several rallies from 30th May with the slogan, “defund the police” (Andrew, 2020)4.
-A recent poll conducted by the Pew Research Centre in June 2020 indicated that two-thirds of adults in the USA support the movement (Parker et al, 2020)5.
-Additionally, with the rising protests, several states such as Michigan, Nevada, Wisconsin, California and Ohio have declared racism as a public health crisis (Kaur and Mitchell, 2020)6.
-However, prior to the proclamation of racism as a public health issue by these states, scholars of public health had considered racism to be a cause of poor health (Jones, 2002; Krieger, 2003; Jee-Lyn Garcia and Sharif, 2015)7,8,9.
+Following the death of George Floyd, Black Lives Matter organized several rallies from 30th May with the slogan, “defund the police” (4).
+A recent poll conducted by the Pew Research Centre in June 2020 indicated that two-thirds of adults in the USA support the movement (5).
+Owing to these recent protests, racial inequalities have resurfaced into global prominence.
+However, racial disparities always existed in the systems and institutions of the USA and health professionals have long declared racism as a public health issue (6, 7, 8, 9).
+Additionally, with the rising protests, several states such as Michigan, Nevada, Wisconsin, California and Ohio have declared racism as a public health crisis (6).
+Since racism affects living conditions, income levels, access to food, education and healthcare, health experts consider racism to be a public health issue (6).
 With Black Lives Matter escalating as a movement and garnering worldwide support, the need to recognize racism as a global public health concern becomes more urgent.

-Reports published by the National Academy Press (2003; 2004) highlight that among all racial and ethnic groups, African-Americans have the highest rates of morbidity and mortality in the U.S. (National Academy Press, 2003)10.
-Similarly, in another report prepared by the National Academy Press (2004)11, uses the research of Lillie-Blanton et al, (1996)12 and denotes that health deficits among African-American mothers in poverty affects the wellbeing of the infant.
-In 2014, a report published by the National Academy Press13, suggested that if State Governments engage with the local community members to understand their issues, racism as a social determinant of health could be eliminated.
-Despite, this policy recommendation, several racial inequalities continue to persist in the public health system of the U.S.
+Reports published by the National Academies Press (2003; 2004) highlight that among all racial and ethnic groups in the U.S, African-Americans have the highest rates of morbidity and mortality (10, 11).
+For instance, in their 2004 report (11), they use the research of Lillie-Blanton et al, (1996) (12) and indicate that health deficits among African-American mothers in poverty affects the wellbeing of the infant.
+Similarly in another report (13) in 2014, they suggested that if State Governments engage with the local community members to understand their issues, racism as a social determinant of health could be eliminated.
+Despite this policy recommendation, several racial inequalities continue to persist in the public health system of the U.S.

+Recent Statistics: USA